Android Native supports the following 3d - party plugins

 - Rebuild androidnative.jar and replace it in your project

 After this step, both plugin should work correctly.

-If you not able to merge Plugins by yourself, or simply want to save some time, you can use our premium support Setup package.
+If you are not able to merge Plugins by yourself or just want to save some time, you can use our premium support Setup package.